ail-project/ail-feeder-gharchive/README.md

   -c, --case            active case for --words option -fw FILEWORD, --fileword FILEWORD
-                        file containing list of words for commit message
+                        file containing list of words for commit message --git_vuln_finder     Call git-vuln-finder module.
+Apply patterns on commit message to find vulnerability.
+This option pass over all other one.

 ~~~